-The Directors are confident that the Company is well placed for the challenges and opportunities that continue to arise through regulatory and market changes, which include the continued impacts of increased pensions flexibility, auto enrolment and the continued implementation of the Department of Work and Pensions cap on group pension charges.
+The Directors are confident that the Company is well placed for the challenges and opportunities that continue to arise through regulatory and market changes, which include the continued impacts of increased pensions flexibility and auto enrolment, as well as any changes arising from Brexit.
 A key element of the Company's strategy is to maintain capital at an appropriate level as protection for policyholders.

 The Company's business strategy is focused on developing the business as the leading platform savings, investments and pensions provider in the market.
-In line with this strategy Aegon UK has continued to make transformational changes to the business in 2017:
+In line with this strategy Aegon UK has continued to make transformational changes to the business in 2018: